 Join the Unsewn Ends

-When you're sewing quilt binding to the last side, end the seam 4 inches to 6 inches from the original starting point, less for miniatures, and then backstitch.
+When you're sewing quilt binding to the last side, end the seam four to six inches from the original starting point, less for miniatures, and then backstitch.

 Lay the unfolded ending tail under the angled beginning tail.
 Mark a line on the ending tail alongside the angled cut, then add a 1/2-inch seam allowance past the line and trim on the line.